 “If I wasn’t self-sufficient, I would have been up shit creek two years ago.
 I wouldn’t have been able to pay the school fees or all the debts that my husband left me with.”

-11 am We welcomed our PowerPlayers to the stage
+11 am We welcomed our Premium members to the stage

-Eight top Aussie women entrepreneurs, or as we like to call them PowerPlayers, joined us onstage to chat all things women in leadership.
+Eight top Aussie women entrepreneurs, joined us onstage to chat all things women in leadership.

 They discussed business challenges, listening to your gut instinct, self-determination and overcoming failure.
 Pack facilitator Karen James spoke about imposter syndrome, something many women struggle with.
 “We hear about imposter syndrome, but we just don’t allow it in our pack.”